dave8697/Health-Prediction-Apps/README.md

 ```conda create --name <env> --file requirements.txt```
 - After creation of the environment, activate the environment by<br/>
 ```conda activate <env>```
-- Run the code below to start the server
+- Run the code below to start the server<br/>
 ```python manage.py runserver```<br/>